 13 May 2016

-This bill would require certain multinational companies to include information in their annual financial reports that is prepared under the OECD’s Country-by-Country reporting rules.
-The goal is to improve transparency by showing, in aggregate form, where profits are earned and taxes are paid across different countries.
+This bill would require certain large multinational enterprises to include in their annual financial reports a set of figures prepared to the OECD's country-by-country reporting rules.
+It aims to improve transparency about where profits are earned and taxes paid across different countries.
+The information would be provided as part of existing financial reporting and for connected purposes.

 Generated 21 February 2026